gow7/Udacity-Blockchain-Project_4/README.md

 crypto-js[https://www.npmjs.com/package/crypto-js] is a library for crypto standards.
-We use this to to generate SHA256 has in this project. lever[https://www.npmjs.com/package/level] is used to store the blockchain. bitcoinjs-message[https://www.npmjs.com/package/bitcoinjs-message] is used to verify bitcoin message.
+We use this to to generate SHA256 has in this project. lever[https://www.npmjs.com/package/level] is used to store the blockchain. bitcoinjs-message[https://www.npmjs.com/package/bitcoinjs-message] is used to verify bitcoin message. level-sublevel[https://www.npmjs.com/package/level-sublevel] is used to index the values for search level-search[https://www.npmjs.com/package/level-search] is used to search the level db values

 ### Configuring your project